awslabs/aws-glue-schema-registry/multilang-schema-registry/csharp/AWSGsrSerDe/README.md

 ```
 # Set AWS environment credentials and verify that the 'test-registry' exists in AWS Glue.
-# This ensures that libnativeschemaregistry.so can locate its dependent .so files.

-export LD_LIBRARY_PATH=/workspaces/aws-glue-schema-registry/multilang-schema-registry/csharp/AWSGsrSerDe/AWSGsrSerDe/bin/Release/net8.0

 # Run the test suite
 dotnet test .